Channel

 char data

-Then directly use ROS2’s CMake method rosidl_generate_interfaces
+Then directly use the CMake method provided by ROS2, rosidl_generate_interfaces

 rosidl_generate_interfaces(